winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 116. Further, our method **surpasses** the state-of-the-art whitebox KED-MI attack on Pubfig83 and achieves a close attack accuracy on the CelebA dataset.
 117. In particular, BREP-MI **outperforms** GMI and the blackbox attack **by a substantial margin for all model architectures**.
+118. In the course of our experiments, 在我们的实验过程中
+119. Unless otherwise mentioned  除非另有说明
+120. **The rationale behind doing so is** to craft adversarial perturbations that are tolerant to slight movements that are natural when physically wearing the frames.  **这样做的理由是**
+121. our user-study participants **deemed as distinguishable from** real eyeglasses’ patterns
+122. **The phenomenon holds generally across different setups**.
+123. The WIDER FACE dataset contains 32,203 images and 393,703 annotated face bounding boxes **with high degree of variability in scales, poses, occlusions, expression, makeup, and illumination.**
+124. We randomly initialize the patch, and set α = 0.5，**unless otherwise specified**.
+125. **We observe a similar phenomenon for all these setups**, as shown in Fig. 5.
+126. the Patch-IoU can **cause the recall to decrease dramatically across different initialization**, leading to a successful attack.
+127. In this experiment, **we test 9 different angles ranging from -60◦ to 60◦** by rotating the turntable **with a 15-degree increment** at a time to take photos.
+To accurately capture the angle, we print one image at  a time (instead of 6 images per paper).
+For this experiment, we only compare our D2Pp method with the best performing baseline, the EOT method (ε = 30).

 ## 词汇